IBSim/VirtualLab/docs/source/runsim/runfile.rst

   ShowMesh = bool (optional)

 Indicates whether or not to open created mesh(es) in the **SALOME** GUI for visualisation to assess their suitability. **VirtualLab** will terminate once the GUI is closed and no simulation will be carried out.
-Default is False.
+Default is :code:`False`.

 MeshCheck
 #########